Robert Kirby (cartoonist): Personal life

+Works

-Curbside Boys
+Curbside

 Curbside is the story of two young men: Drew, an aspiring writer, and Nathan, an aspiring musician, who meet and eventually form a tumultuous relationship.
 The comic was syndicated in several periodicals, including Chicago Nightlines, Out In The Mountains, Lavender Magazine and others, as well as on the internet.
 The series has also been collected into two books.
 The first book published with the aid of a Xeric Foundation grant.
 A translation into Spanish has also been published.

 Boy Trouble

-Boy Trouble is a zine by Robert Kirby and David Kelly that was made in order to highlight some queer comics.
+Boy Trouble is a zine by Robert Kirby and David Kelly that was made in order to highlight alternative queer comics from a newer generation of male artists.
 Four issues were published since 1994.
 A fifth issue was published in 2004.
 The Book of Boy Trouble, an anthology of these zines, was published in 2006, followed by The Book of Boy Trouble 2: Born to Trouble in 2008.

-Current Works
+Marry Me a Little

-Robert Kirby recently completed a graphic memoir called Marry Me a Little, which explores marriage as a middle aged gay man.
+Robert Kirby completed a graphic memoir called Marry Me a Little, which explores marriage as a middle-aged gay man.
 It also discusses the legalization of gay marriage in Minnesota (where Kirby and his husband live) in May 2013.
 An excerpt of Marry Me a Little was originally published on PEN America in June 2018.
 The excerpt also appears on his personal website.
-The book will be published in 2023 by Graphic Mundi, the graphic imprint of Penn State University Press.
+The book was published in Feb 2023 by Graphic Mundi, the graphic imprint of Penn State University Press.

-He also reviews comics for The Comics Journal, and has done several of them, including one of the anthology Drawing Power, edited by Diane Noomin.
-He has also been published in Panel Patter, Rain Taxi, and other publications for his reviews and comics.

 Awards and recognition

 In 1997, Kirby was awarded a Xeric Grant, given by the Xeric Foundation to comics artists for self-publishing their work.
 Kirby used this grant in publishing his first book, Curbside.

-In 2006, Kirby's The Book of Boy Trouble was nominated for a Lambda Literary Award in the "Arts and Culture" section.

 His anthology THREE was nominated for two Ignatz awards and received a Prism Comics Queer Press Grant in 2011.

 In 2014, his anthology QU33R was published and won the Ignatz Award for Outstanding Anthology or Collection.